writethedocs/www/docs/conf/prague/2019/news/thank-you-recap.rst

 Videos and photos
 =================

-Videos of all the main talks are now available `on our YouTube channel <https://www.youtube.com/playlist?list=PLZAeFn6dfHpkpYchP1iFnQnc7i-2xJd0I>`__.
-We're still missing a lightning talk video because it required special processing, but we will post it and add it to the playlist when it's ready.
+Videos of all the main talks are now available `in a playlist on our YouTube channel <https://www.youtube.com/playlist?list=PLZAeFn6dfHpkpYchP1iFnQnc7i-2xJd0I>`__.
+We're still missing a lightning talk video because it required special processing, but we will post it on Slack and Twitter when it's ready.

-Thanks to our dedicated and caring media sponsor `Bart at Work <https://www.bartatwork.com/atwork/>`__ for doing such a great job with these.
+Thanks to our media sponsor `Bart at Work <https://www.bartatwork.com/atwork/>`__ for doing such a great job with these.
-(You can also subscribe to our `YouTube channel <https://www.youtube.com/channel/UCr019846MitZUEhc6apDdcQ>`_ so you don't miss any future content!)
+You can also subscribe to our `YouTube channel <https://www.youtube.com/channel/UCr019846MitZUEhc6apDdcQ>`_ so you don't miss any future content!

 Photos from the event are available on `Flickr <https://flic.kr/s/aHsmGXavWt>`_, thanks to our wonderful photographer `Kay Smoljak <https://twitter.com/goatlady>`_!
 We really love the photos each year, and you're welcome to use them for non-commercial purposes, as per our `Creative Commons License <https://creativecommons.org/licenses/by-nc-sa/2.0/>`_.